 How co-parenting apps work with court orders

 If your order names a general category (not a specific product), any co-parenting app that provides timestamped, permanent records and attorney access will satisfy the requirement.
+If your order names a specific app, you are bound to that one until the order is modified.

 What to look for when choosing a co-parenting app